placebo1314/Analysis-of-Wind-Turbine-Performance-Data/README.md

     import seaborn as sns
     from sklearn.linear_model import LinearRegression

-1. what is the quality of the database?
+1. **What is the quality of the database?**
     -First I checked how much missing data there is in the .csv.
 No one.
     -After, I used detect_missing_data(data) function to determine the number of missing data.
         Path: Results/Missing_hours.png

         ![Screenshot](Results/Missing_hours.png)

     Here we can see, that there are a few missing intervals, but not too many. it only exceeds 10% in January and November.
 So, I think I can work with this data.
     -Need to optimize the dataframe, so I fix it with the optimize_dateformat(data) function.

-2. Is there any difference between the periods for average power production ?
+2. **Is there any difference between the periods for average power production ?**
     - used function: most_productive_periods(data, period = 'month')
         Path: Results/Most_effective_months.png

         ![Screenshot](Results/Most_effective_months.png)

     This plot show to us many information.
 Avg. wind speed, Avg. production and the best ratio.
     -Also we have this plot with the hours of the day:
         Path: Results/Most_effective_hours.png

         ![Screenshot](Results/Most_effective_hours.png)

     -So, the most productive periods(,above the avg.) are: 1.-3. and the 8.-11. months, and 15:00-06:00.
     -The best ratio: 17:00-23:00 [If we had more data (such as temperature, humidity, etc.) we could draw more conclusions about efficiency.]
     -If we want to carry out pre-planned maintenance, the best time is: I Jun., around 10 oclock

-3. Is there any correlation between the wind speed, wind direction and power production?
+3. **Is there any correlation between the wind speed, wind direction and power production?**
     -After we print the correlations
         wind speed-power: 0.9127742911275556
         wind direction-power: -0.0627017262406927